ywang922/yu-fintech-bootcamp1/README.md

 ## Overview and Origin

-Trulioo is a leading global identity and business verification provider specializing in AML and KYC compliance  Information Technology & Services  Vancouver, British Columbia
+Trulioo is a leading global identity and business verification provider specializing in AML and KYC compliance; Information Technology & Services; Vancouver, British Columbia

 * Name of company.